NCAlgebra/NC/DOCUMENTATION/MANUAL/NCGB.md

 	a ** b -> 1
 	b ** a -> 1

+The *rules* in the output represent the relations in the GB with the left-hand side of the rule being the leading monomial.
+Replacing `Rule` by `Subtract` recovers the relations but one would then loose the leading monomial as Mathematica alphabetizes the resulting sum.

 Someone not familiar with GB's might find it instructive to note this output GB effectively *solves* the input equation
 $$